keapgeek/laravel-keap/README.md

 I jump in to ensure a Laravel 11+ support for this package that completely ignores the PHP SDK and builds it's own wrapper using Laravel helpers and architectures.

-This package uses OAuth 2 with the REST API, to know more you [can visit this website](https://developer.infusionsoft.com/getting-started-oauth-keys/)
+This package uses OAuth 2 with the REST API v1 of Keap, **WITHOUT** relying on the SDK of infusionsoft.

 ## Installation

-### Keap set up

-Before we start installing the package, we need to create a Keap developer account and get our API credentials.
-For more information look at the Keap documentation ([Click here to get started](https://developer.keap.com/get-started/)) In shorts the steps are repeated here below:

-#### Create a new account

-Create a keap developer account: [Click here](https://keys.developer.keap.com/accounts/create)

-#### Create a sandbox

-The sandbox account is useful for testing the API calls before using the application on your Keap production app.
-Create a new sandbox account: [Click here](https://sandbox.keap.com/)

-#### Create new APP to access the sandbox version

-To create a new app, once logged in with the developer account, access this page: [Click here](https://keys.developer.keap.com/my-apps/new-app)

-Add a `name`, a `description` and activate the API, then click on `SAVE`.
-You will finally have a `Client Key` and a `Client Secret`.
+To install this package, we need to install the Laravel part and create the API credentials to connect to your Keap Application.

 ### Laravel set up
 To install the package you can use the following command